ECCC-ASTD-MRD/librmn/src/fst/README.md

     const char* const options     //!< A list of options, as a string, with each pair of options separated by a comma or a '+'
 );

 //!
-Close the given standard file
+Close the given standard file and free the memory associated with the struct
 //! \todo What happens if closing a linked file?
-//! \todo Shouldn't this function take a fst_file** as argument to be able to set it to null?
 //! \return TRUE (1) if no error, FALSE (0) or a negative number otherwise int32_t fst24_close(fst_file* const file);